Useful Words and Phrases to use in IELTS Essay

-20. Myriad: A large, a great number of.
+20. Myriad: (Noun/Adjective) - A large, a great number of.

-A. There is a myriad of people who have an excellent communication skill in English even though they have never been to an English-speaking country.
+A. There is a myriad of people who have excellent communication skills in English even though they have never been to an English-speaking country.

 B. There are myriad of sectors which can be greatly benefitted y the use of nuclear technology.